 For each sample question, you will have the opportunity to record your answer, and click the next button.
 If you are logged in, our system will record your answer into your account so you can revisit it later and see which questions you should further review.
 For the questions you get right, you will see a checkmark.
 For the questions you get wrong, you will see an x mark.

 You can also favorite questions by clicking the yellow star located next to each question title.
 Want to remove something from your favorite list?
 No problem, simply click the yellow star again to remove the question from your favorites list.

-GMAT Practice Questions With Video Explanations
+GMAT Practice Test Questions With Video Explanations

 Most GMAT practice questions here will have an attached video explanation.
 Simply click the (show answer) link and a video explanation player will show up below the question.

 Some video explanations are provided FREE.
 Others may require a paid login to the GMAT Pill course.
 If this is the case, you will see a stop error message asking you to login.

 Have a question you think will challenge your friends?
 Click the Google +1 or Facebook Like button to share it with your friends and see if they can answer your question.